donotstopplz/jenkinshelper-web/README.md

 # JenkinsHelper-Web

-### Supports selecting multiple jobs at once to operate for jenkins
+### Supports selecting multiple jobs to operate for Jenkins at the same time.
-The JenkinsHelper window is at the bottom of the ide. it support select multiple jobs to operate.
 * build
   * build with params
   * circular build if last build was failed